 To say that Sheryl Sandberg ruined my life would be to make the same mistake that Sandberg herself makes—it would be to assume that the successes or failures of an individual woman, feminist or no, equal the successes or failures of feminism.

 Nevertheless, writing about feminism and the workplace in the shadow of Lean In has been a task in itself.
 One must, it often seems, either define oneself as for or against Sandberg.
-Critique of her was critique of feminism, at least for the heady months around her book’s publication when well-known feminists felt compelled to take sides.
+Critique of her was a critique of feminism, at least for the heady months around her book’s publication when well-known feminists felt compelled to take sides.

 Sandberg is not herself the problem, but she exemplifies it in a way that has been instructive.
 When Jill Abramson was fired from her position as executive editor at the New York Times, reportedly after she confronted the paper’s publisher over her discovery that her pay was less than that of her (male) predecessor, among the many outraged reactions from feminists was the response that leaning in doesn’t work after all.
 Abramson’s experience, similar to that of so many women, seemed a rebuke to the idea, promoted in Sandberg’s book, that individual women were holding themselves back.
-It reminded us that no matter how hard we try, sexism—sexism in the workplace—cannot be defeated individual success story by individual success story.
+It reminded us that no matter how hard we try, sexism—sexism in the workplace—cannot be defeated by individual success stories.

 One of the insidious things about neoliberalism is how it has managed to absorb our vibrant, multifaceted liberation struggles into itself and spit them back out to us as monotone (dollar-bill-green) self-actualization narratives.
 The way this has happened to feminism is particularly instructive.
 As I wrote in Dissent last winter, the so-called “second wave” of feminism fought for women to gain access to work outside of the home and outside of the “pink-collar” fields.
 Yet in doing so, as Barbara Ehrenreich has written, some feminists wound up abandoning the fight for better conditions in what had always been considered women’s work—whether that be as teachers and nurses, or the work done in the home for little or no pay.